 Dr Morris has over 25 years of experience working in the IPP industry in the Asia-Pacific region, in addition to seven years in the upstream oil & gas sector.

-He has held senior positions for several IPP power majors and has developed and managed numerous large IPP projects in Singapore, Indonesia, Vietnam & Australia.
-Dr Morris is recognised as an expert in deregulated power markets.
+He has held senior management positions for several IPP majors and has developed and managed large power projects in Singapore, Indonesia, Vietnam & Australia.
+Dr Morris is recognized as an expert in deregulated wholesale and retail electricity markets.

 1987 PhD in Geology – University of Canterbury (NZ)

 1983 BSc Hons (First Class) in Geology – University of Auckland (NZ)